oobabooga/text-generation-webui/README.md

 ## System requirements

-Check the [wiki](docs/System-requirements.md) for some examples of VRAM and RAM usage in both GPU and CPU mode.
+Check the [wiki](docs/System-requirements.md) for some examples of VRAM and RAM usage in both GPU and CPU modes.

 ## Contributing